Grigori Rasputin: Controversies

-The Imperial Family's belief in Rasputin's healing powers brought him considerable status and power at court.
-The tsar appointed Rasputin his lampadnik (lamplighter), charged with keeping the lamps lit before religious icons in the palace, and this gained him regular access to the palace and royal family.
+The imperial family's belief in Rasputin's healing powers brought him considerable status and power at court.
+Nicholas appointed Rasputin his lampadnik (lamplighter), charged with keeping the lamps lit before religious icons in the palace, which gained him regular access to the palace and imperial family.
 By December 1906, Rasputin had become close enough to ask a special favor of the tsar: that he be permitted to change his surname to Rasputin-Noviy (Rasputin-New).
-Nicholas granted the request and the name change was speedily processed, suggesting that he already had the tsar's favor at that early date.
+Nicholas granted the request and the name change was speedily processed, suggesting that Rasputin already had the tsar's favor at that early date.
 Rasputin used his position to full effect, accepting bribes and sexual favors from admirers and working diligently to expand his influence.